Thatguy560/Favourite-Programming-Language/README.md

 ```
 As a user
-So I can find a particular Github user
+So I can find someone's Github profile
-I'd like to able enter and search for a Github username
+I'd like to able enter and search for a particular Github username
 ```
 ```
 As a user
 so I can find out what someones favourite programming language is
-I'd like a button to display the selected users favourite programming language.
+I'd like a button which displays the selected users favourite programming language.
 ```

 <!-- # Visit the deployed app